 Newport, Rhode Island

 If you’re in need of a break from the hustle and bustle of Boston, then a day trip to Newport to breath in the fresh ocean air is perfect.
 Only a 90-minute drive away from Boston is the idyllic seaside town of Newport, Rhode Island.
 If you’re visiting Boston for a while without a car, you can also take a Peter Pan bus to Newport.

 Located on Aquidneck Island, Newport is surrounded by breathtaking beaches and sea cliffs.
 One of the best things to do in Newport is a stroll along the 3.5-mile Cliff Walk to take in the nature of the area.
 There are a few parking areas, so you do not have to do the whole thing if you’re short on time.
 Park near The Breakers, one of the most famous mansions so you can tour it when nearby.
 The mansions of Newport are famous for their history and architecture.

 Taking a sailboat out on the water is a true Newport experience if you’re visiting in the warmer months.
 In the spring and fall, you can still see sailboats on the water, but in the winter the boats are taken out of the water due to freezing.

 Any day trip wouldn’t be complete without delicious food!
-If you arrive in Newport for breakfast, head to Cru Cafe near the Audobain Museum – the blueberry stuffed french toast is delicious!
-This locally-owned business prides itself on using local ingredients.
+If you arrive in Newport for breakfast, head to Cru Cafe near the Audubon Museum – the blueberry stuffed French toast is delicious!
+This locally owned business prides itself on using local ingredients.
 It wouldn’t be New England without a seafood meal.
-The Black Pearl is located on Bannister’s Wharf and has views of the harbor, but be sure to make reservations ahead of time!
+The Black Pearl is located on Bannister’s Wharf and has views of the harbor but be sure to make reservations ahead of time!
 You can also stay near the Bannister’s Wharf at the Marriott Newport!